CodeFab-io/ElmSharp/examples/GuessingGame/README.md

 }
 ```

 Okay, wow that's a mouthful piece of code, let's break it down.
 The way subscriptions work is that ElmSharp will use the dictionary key to manage them for you.
-The dictionary key is your unique identifier of a particular subscription configration.
+The dictionary key is your unique identifier of a particular subscription configuration.

 In this piece of code, we are returning a `Dictionary`.
 Always keep in mind that as a user, your code is pure.
 So constructing a subscription has no side-effects.
 It will be ElmSharp itself that keeps track of "Hey, you didn't have a subscription named 'banana' before, so let me wire that up for you.
 Also, I notice that you no longer returned a subscription named 'cat-alert', so I'll tear it down for you.".
 Behind the scenes, ElmSharp uses `Task`s and `CancellationToken`s to clean everything up, but as an ElmSharp user this is not something you need to worry about.
 Just keep in mind that if you keep the same `key`, ElmSharp won't make any subscription management for you.

 > 🐉 A potential cause for bugs: if you make adjustments to the subscription instance, but keep the same key, ElmSharp won't do any management for you.
 Imagine you have a TimeSubscription (which takes a `TimeSpan` as the interval).
 Yet, you set the internal to be a number in your `Model`.
 If your code returns the same key, but different instances of the subscription each time, ElmSharp won't notice this, and it will keep the first subscription active and not the latest.
 If you wished to have such a kind of subscription, make sure the key is constructed according to the parameters that make the subscription unique.
-Almost like the `Vary` paramater on a cache mechanism.
+Almost like the `Vary` parameter on a cache mechanism.

 ## 🔧 Adjusting the `Update` function